openprov/ssi-consultancy/InteroperabilityTestHarness.md

 There is inconsistency in how certain converters handle file extensions.
 For example ProvPy's prov-convert can handle .provx XML documents, but expects the documents to have the extension .xml.
 Similarly for ProvStore.

 The canonical list of file format types is [provn, ttl, trig, provx, json].
 Mapping these to converter or comparator-specific variants (e.g. using .xml in place of .provx) is the responsibility of the sub-classes that manage invocation of those components.

+**Implementation - prov_interop.standards**

+* Defines constants for each PROV standard file extension (provn, ttl, trig, provx, json) and a constant, FORMATS, holding all of these.

 ### Utility classes